 - Possibly a more hands off method: One commenter uses a slow cooker, on low all day with the lid slightly ajar to allow for evaporation.
 Whisk every so often to mix up and prevent possible scalding, since a lot of slow cookers tend to run pretty high in the long run.
 She says it lasts up to 4 months in the refrigerator and she can just scoop out the amount she needs!

 - Is there a dairy free version?
 Yes!
 I finally found one – a dairy-free sweetened condensed milk that uses coconut milk and looks wonderful.
+This helpful article gets a bit science-geeky about the whole process and also includes dairy-free.

 If taking real food on the go is a challenge for you, you’re not alone.
 Join thousands of other happy owners of Healthy Snacks to Go, an eBook that is helping real foodies everywhere keep their families nourished (and kids happy) even when they need to pack a snack — without resorting to processed junk food or expensive health food store treats.
 With over a dozen different “bar” recipes alone, including many that are grain-free and contain zero refined sugar, I guarantee you’ll find a new family favorite in Healthy Snacks to Go.